 This is one of two Shangri-La hotels in the city.
-The first is found in the East, the second, is the still relatively new 60-story flagship Jing An Shangri-La Hotel which opened in July 2013 in the Jing’an district of Shanghai and is the one I checked into.
+The first is found in the East.
+The one I checked into, the second, is the still relatively new 60-story flagship Jing An Shangri-La Hotel which opened in July 2013 in the Jing’an district of Shanghai.

-Despite it being 45 degrees outside, I loved the heated marble floors and I took full advantage of the huge sunken bathtubs even stopping to watch a film on the mirror which comes with built-in 15-inch LED television.
-For those upgrading to a suite, the rooms gets bigger and the bathtubs come with a view.
-All come with a power shower so good I struggled to get out of each morning.
-The only thing I didn’t fall in love with was the complimentary products but that was a small grumble in long stay.
+Despite it being 45 degrees outside, I loved the heated marble floors and I took full advantage of the huge sunken bathtub, even stopping to watch a film on the mirror which comes with built-in 15-inch LED television.
+For those upgrading to a suite, the rooms get bigger and the bathtub comes with a view.
+All come with a power shower so good I struggled to get out of it each morning.
+The only thing I didn’t fall in love with was the complimentary products but that was a small grumble in a long stay.

-There is no doubt this is a big hotel, if you prefer the boutique option then this won't be for you (although the Puli behind it will be), for me this is more of a corporate hotel, the service is slick, the rooms are comfortable and the restaurants are first class - it isn't luxury at its finest (you'll want to head to the Mandarin Oriental if you are looking for that) but for a two week stay, by the end it of it, it was beginning to feel like home.
+There is no doubt that this is a big hotel.
+If you prefer the boutique option then this won't be for you (although the Puli behind it will be).
+For me this is more of a corporate hotel- the service is slick, the rooms are comfortable and the restaurants are first class.
+It isn't luxury at its finest (you'll want to head to the Mandarin Oriental if you are looking for that).
+However, by the end of a two week stay, it was beginning to feel like home.